celo-org/docs/docs/developer/evm-tools.md

 - [KEthereum](https://github.com/komputing/KEthereum) - Kotlin Web3
 - [Eventeum](https://github.com/ConsenSys/eventeum) - A bridge between Ethereum smart contract events and backend microservices, written in Java by Kauri
 - [Ethereumex](https://github.com/mana-ethereum/ethereumex) - Elixir JSON-RPC client for the Ethereum blockchain
 - [Ethereum-jsonrpc-gateway](https://github.com/HydroProtocol/ethereum-jsonrpc-gateway) - A gateway that allows you to run multiple Ethereum nodes for redundancy and load-balancing purposes.
-Can be ran as an alternative to (or on top of) Infura.
+Can be run as an alternative to (or on top of) Infura.
 Written in Golang.
 - [EthContract](https://github.com/AgileAlpha/eth_contract) - A set of helper methods to help query ETH smart contracts in Elixir
 - [Ethereum Contract Service](https://github.com/mesg-foundation/service-ethereum-contract) - A MESG Service to interact with any Ethereum contract based on its address and ABI.
 - [Ethereum Service](https://github.com/mesg-foundation/service-ethereum) - A MESG Service to interact with events from Ethereum and interact with it.